h0ngcha0/liuhongchao.github.io/about.md

 I am a typical "average Joe".
 Just like many other "average Joes" I dreamed of achieving something more than average since I was very little.
-Now that I reached a point in my life where many at my age have accepted the fact that nothing extraordinary is ever gonna happen in their lives, I am still stuck in the phase of denial.
+Now that I reached a point in my life where many at my age have come to accept the fact that nothing extraordinary is ever gonna happen in their lives, I am still stuck in the phase of denial.

 <img style="float: right" src="{{site.baseurl}}/images/average_joe.jpg">